 During the last decade, ptarmigan populations have exhibited a severe decline over large geographic areas in Fennoscandia, including Finnmark - Norway’s northernmost county that harbors the Varanger Peninsula.
 Climate change has been suggested as a cause for these declines as well as overharvesting and overabundance of other species (predators and competitors).
-However, the actual underlying mechanisms, and how management can eventually account for them, are unknown.
+However, the actual underlying mechanisms, and how management can eventually account for them, was for a long time unknown (see Henden et al. 2020 and Henden et al. 2021).

 A big research challenge is that sub- and low-arctic ptarmigan populations are embedded in complex food webs with many food sources, several herbivore competitors (e.g. reindeer and rodents) and three different guilds of predators; generalist (e.g. red fox and corvids), rodent specialists (e.g. stoat and least weasel) ptarmigan specialists (gyrfalcon and golden eagle).
 Predation rates on eggs and chicks can be temporally very high and to variable extent linked to rodent population cycles.
 Climate may act both directly on ptarmigan as well as indirectly through their interactions with other species in the food web.